TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ObjectsAndProperties/Index.rst

 optionSplit rules work together:

 =========================  =============== ======================  =======
-optionSplit                number of items Resulting items         Rule
+optionSplit                Number of items Resulting items         Rule
 =========================  =============== ======================  =======
 a                          4               a a a a a || b || c                >=5             a b c c c ...